kumina/postfix_exporter/README.md

 The log file is tailed when processed.
 Rotating the log files while the exporter is running is OK.
-The path to the log file is specified with the `-postfix.logfile_path` flag.
+The path to the log file is specified with the `--postfix.logfile_path` flag.

 ## Events from systemd

-Retrieval from the systemd journal is enabled with the `-systemd.enable` flag.
+Retrieval from the systemd journal is enabled with the `--systemd.enable` flag.
 This overrides the log file setting.
-It is possible to specify the unit (with `-systemd.unit`) or slice (with `-systemd.slice`).
+It is possible to specify the unit (with `--systemd.unit`) or slice (with `--systemd.slice`).
-Additionally, it is possible to read the journal from a directory with the `-systemd.journal_path` flag.
+Additionally, it is possible to read the journal from a directory with the `--systemd.journal_path` flag.

 ## Build options